basmoura/basmoura/README.md

 ## Usage

-Type `basmoura -s` on the console to see it.
+Type `basmoura` on the console to see it.
+Typo `basmoura -p` to export to a pdf file.

 ## Contributing